AmanGupta1417/AmanGupta_Assignment/README.md

 This is a React web application that fetches the contents of a text file from a remote server and generates a histogram of the 20 most occurring words in the text.
 The application also provides an "Export" button that allows the user to download a CSV file of the histogram data.

+**Components**

+The application consists of two main components:

+1. App.js - This is the main React component that handles the fetching of the text file, word counting, and rendering of the histogram and export button.
+2. App.css - This is the CSS file that styles the application and adds animations to make it more visually appealing.

+**Libraries and Plugins Used**

+The following libraries and plugins were used to build this application:

+1. React - A JavaScript library for building user interfaces.
+2. Chart.js - A JavaScript library for creating charts and graphs.
+3. eslint - A tool for identifying and reporting on patterns found in JavaScript code, with the goal of making code more consistent and avoiding bugs.
+4. Prettier - A code formatter that ensures consistent styling and formatting across code files.

 **Usage:**